Lego Sports

-Lego Sports was a Lego theme that was launched in 2000 and discontinued in 2007.
+Lego Sports (stylized as LEGO Sports) is a discontinued Lego theme that was launched in 2000 and discontinued in 2007.
 The theme focused on a variety of sports-themed toy sets, including football, basketball and hockey.

 Overview

 In the late 1990s and early 2000s, The Lego Group made the decision to diversify its product range with sports-themed toy sets.
 The company initially focused on football, due to the popularity of table football sets and the football game Subbuteo during this period.
 Lego Sports was launched in 2000 and discontinued in 2007.
 As a result of several licensing contracts with major sports organisations, the product range displayed the official logos of these organisations.

-Soccer/football (2000–2007)
+Soccer / Football (2000–2007)

 The football product range differed from other Lego toy sets by focusing on football action instead of construction, so they contained fewer pieces.
 The branding of the sets was also different to other Lego product ranges.
 In 2000, the toy sets were illustrated with an image of French footballer Zinedine Zidane, who was represented in Lego minifigure form in set 3401.
 Some toy sets, such as Championship Challenge incorporated a kicking device that enabled minifigures to kick a ball.
 In 2001, the theme released the Women's Team set, which included six female minifigure players.
 This was the largest number of female minifigures included in a set at that time.
 A range of promotional sets was also released to coincide with the 2002 World Cup.
 From 2003 to 2005, the Lego Sports theme focused on NBA basketball and NHL hockey, but Lego football toys reappeared in 2006 with the release of three sets that launched around the time of the 2006 World Cup in Germany.

 The toy sets for the Soccer sub-theme included: